mitmedialab/sar_opal_sender/README.md

 -f \{fade,f,unfade,u\}, --fade \{fade,f,unfade,u\}
 fade or unfade the tablet screen

+-e \[SET\_CORRECT\], --set\_correct \[SET\_CORRECT\]
+tag a set of objects as correct or incorrect responses

+-w \{show,s,hide,h\}, --correct \{show,s,hide,h\}
+show or hide visual feedback for correct or incorrect responses

-## Load object JSON config files
+## JSON config files

 Several example config files are included here.
 Each file should contain one valid JSON object with the relevant properties for the object to load.
 For example, if you want to load the "dragon" image as a draggable PlayObject, with the audio file "chimes" attached (so that "chimes" plays whenever you tap the object), and you want this object to be created at /(0,0,0/) in the tablet screen world with the image scaled by /(100,100,100/), you would write:

-> {
->    "name": "dragon",
->    "tag": "PlayObject",
->    "draggable": "true",
+> {  "name": "dragon",  "tag": "PlayObject",  "draggable": "true",
->    "audioFile": "chimes",
->    "position": [0,0,0],
->    "scale": [100,100,100]
+> "audioFile": "chimes",  "position": [0,0,0], "scale": [100,100,100] }
-> }

 Here is another example:
 > {